ziadti/gs-projects/light_beam_simulator.md

  ))
 ```

-The formula above returns the coordinates, to higlight the values relative to those coordinates I used the following auxiliary formula:
+The formula above returns the coordinates, to highlight the cells associated to those coordinates I used the following auxiliary formula:

 ```py
 =ARRAYFORMULA(COUNTIF(backend!A1:A,COMPLEX(SEQUENCE(20),SEQUENCE(1,20))))